 - 5.18 Providing that a manufacturer's seal on a container is intact, it is not necessary to open the pack for stock checks. - 5.19 Stock balances of liquid medicines must be checked by visual inspection but there must also be periodic volume checks e.g. once a month.
 The balance must be confirmed to be correct on completion of a bottle.
-It is best practice that oral medications are drawn out of those bottles using medication syringes that are comptiable with the purple oral/enteral syringes. - 5.20 A record of the daily CD stock check must be made in the CD Register on the left hand side of the page, entering date, time of check and whether the amount present is correct.
+It is best practice that oral medications are drawn out of those bottles using medication syringes that are comptiable with the purple oral/enteral syringes.
+The need to measure the entire bottle would if if visually the balance looked completely incorrect. - 5.20 A record of the daily CD stock check must be made in the CD Register on the left hand side of the page, entering date, time of check and whether the amount present is correct.
 Both members of staff must sign the record. - 5.21 The RN, RM or RODP in charge is responsible for ensuring that the regular CD stock check is carried out by staff in the ward or department. - 5.22 The security, stock levels and overall completion of CD records (including daily checks) must be checked by a pharmacist or pharmacy technician with a RN, RM or RODP, once every three months.
 Both must record that they have done this in ink in the CD Register by signing and dating the CD Register. - 5.23 It is the responsibility of the Site/CAG Pharmacist to ensure that the pharmacy checks are organised and carried out to a minimum of three monthly.
-This should be organised and agreed to a mutually convenient time with the wardor department manager. - 5.24 The pharmacy CD audit must cover the following: The audit will cover both the main Trust CD Register and the Patients Own and TTA CD Register where a ward or department has both. - A check that the levels of drugs in stock tally with the balances recorded in the CD Register. - Check that every page that has been completed has a zero balance. - A check of a sample of CD orders to ensure that they have been entered correctly in the CD Register - A check of a sample of recording of administration records on drug charts, comparing this to the record in the CD Register - A review of the security and quality of record keeping - Check the signature list and highlight to the ward manager any discrepancies. - A check for exceptional usage of CDs - A check of the physical security arrangement for the storage of CDs, CD stationery and the key-holding policy - A check of the audit trail of CDs returned from the ward or department during the previous 6 month period - Reconcile any voided requisition slips\ and sign the bottom right of the page in the CD Register.
-The voided slip may then be destroyed. \generated when CDs are transferred from one page to another in a CD Register. - A check of patient's own CDs held on the ward at the time.
+This should be organised and agreed to a mutually convenient time with the ward or department manager. - 5.24 The pharmacy CD audit will cover both the ward or department CD Register and the Patients Own and TTA CD Register where a ward or department has both.
+The audit will include the following checks: - CD keys are in possession of person in charge or designated deputy at all times. - CD keys are kept on a separate bunch from other keys - CD cupboard is locked - CD register is stored securely - Daily CD balance checks are signed by two RNs or RMs or RODPs - CD register is used as prime source when doing the daily CD balance checks - CD levels in stock tally with the balances recorded in the CD Register. - CDs are in date - Two signatures and printed names are present for each administration other than areas that permit single nurse administration of Morphine Sulphate Solution 10mg in 5ml - All CD discrepancies are investigated immediately and Datix completed - All entries are titled with the drug name, form and strength - All entries are entered in the relevant columns - Entries where an error has been made must be corrected with a single line drawn through and signed by two RNs or RMs or RODPs